 - Provide information in a logical sequence that allows for real-time discussion between subject and study staff.

-- Communicate using language that is familiar and at an appropriate reading level.
+- Communicate using plain language that is familiar and at an appropriate reading level.
 Kaiser’s PRISM Readability Toolkit is a useful resource.

 - Simplify complex information by using shorter words and sentences.